Dkmariolink/School-projects/README.md

-"# School-projects"  Hello World, git test
+"# School-projects"
+A collection of projects created while in school, C++, Java, Ruby, SQL...